platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/_index.md

 2. You have no code at this point.
 In this case, Platform.sh maintains a ready-made [Drupal 9 template](https://github.com/platformsh-templates/drupal9) that you will be able to deploy very quickly.
 The steps below will then hopefully help to clarify why the modifications have been made to a base Drupal 9 project.

 {{< note >}}
 This guide is written for Drupal 9, but should apply almost exactly the same for later Drupal 8 releases (8.8 and later).
+If you're on an earlier Drupal 8 version, we strongly encourage you to upgrade to at least 8.8 before proceeding.
 {{< /note >}}

 ## Tools